joshbegley/nyt-latest/README.md

 **NFLPA’s interim executive director not expected to get full-time job: Source**\
-`According to an NFLPA source, the union’s legal team is meeting with the executive committee and board of player reps on Friday.`\
+`According to an NFLPA source, the union’s legal team is meeting with the executive committee and board of player reps in the coming days.`\
 https://nytimes.com/athletic/6502014/2025/07/18/nflpa-executive-director-howell-tretter/

 **The Bounce: 3 key WNBA questions now that All-Star break is here.
 Plus, a new 3-point idea for the NBA**\